 But religious traditions which were supposed to give us comfort often failed us.
-Information coming to light in the past few years show that organized religion – and indeed some seemingly noble organizations in general – did not live up to their creed.
+Recent revelations show that organized religion – and indeed some seemingly noble organizations in general – did not live up to their creed.

 Church attendance dropped, and with it, people no longer knew what the prescribed actions were.
 When a parent dies, what were you supposed to do?
 In an earlier time, grieving was a process – a ritual.
 But without that connection, we may seem lost.

-Or perhaps, like me, you weren’t raised with any organizational rituals in particular.
+Or perhaps, like me, you weren’t raised with anything in particular.
 I did not come from a religious family, but we celebrated popular holidays and had a mix of family rituals and traditions.
 But as I grew older, those too faded away.